aixplain/model-interfaces/docs/user/README.md

 pip freeze >> requirements.txt
 ```

-Remove aixplain-models, CUDA, Torch and Tensorflow requirements from this file as their latest versions come pre-baked into the hosting server.
+Remove model-schemas, CUDA, Torch and Tensorflow requirements from this file as their latest versions come pre-baked into the hosting server.

 ### Testing the model locally